 Day 2 Trim and Kells

 Moving from the Navan area, head south to the beautiful medieval town of Trim.
 For relaxing walks and paddles visitors to Trim will be spoiled for choice.
-The Boyne Blueway runs from Longwood through Trim to Bective Mill, a blissful and relaxing 8-hour trip for experienced paddlers.
+The Boyne Blueway Trim runs from Trim to Bective Mill, a blissful and relaxing trip for experienced paddlers.
 If staying on dry land is preferable, the Trim Castle River Walk and the Trim Historic Trail are scenic, short routes which can be followed up with a visit to the spectacular Castle and Medieval Armoury at Trim Visitor Centre.

 Afterwards take time to relax in the River Spa in the luxurious Knightsbrook Hotel, just outside Trim.
 The River Spa is a holistic cultural venture with advanced science-based treatments that promote a soulful, healthy and sustainable life.
 See their special offers.